-At Steel Center, our experience has shown that when we match students who have an interest and passion for one of our programs to our caring, highly skilled, and knowledgeable teachers and staff- great outcomes occur.
-This is exactly what happens here, and we do it in a setting that replicates the "real world" workplace using a well-defined, rigorous curriculum and the latest technology and resources.
-We have all learned a new term to describe Steel Center graduates during the COVID-19 pandemic- "Essential Workers".
-I challenge you to be committed, to work hard, and to be invested in your learning.
-In doing so, you will become the next group of Essential Workers to leave Steel Center, prepared for the road ahead and on "A Pathway to Success".
+At Steel Center, our experience has shown that when we match students who have an interest and passion for one of our programs with caring, highly skilled, and knowledgeable teachers and staff - great things happen.
+That is exactly what occurs here, and we do it in a setting that replicates the "real world" workplace, using a well-defined and rigorous curriculum and the latest technology and resources.
+Steel Center has been educating students like yourself for over fifty years and during that time and amazing things have happened for them.
+You can expect to participate in robust learning experiences that blend challenging classroom instruction with engaging lab activities.
+Our programs offer students college credit through dozens of articulation agreements with post-secondary partners as well as industry-based certifications and credentials.
+I expect you to commit yourself to working hard and to become invested in your education.
+By doing this, you can expect to be prepared to take the next steps in your career by either continuing your education or entering the workforce.
+When you do so, you will be on "A Pathway to Success".